The Best Fitness Trackers And Smartwatches to Buy in 2025

 5. Garmin Vivosmart 5

-The Garmin Vivosmart 5 brings Garmin’s trusted accuracy and wellness features into a slim band.
-It tracks sleep, stress, heart rate, SpO₂, and “Body Battery” energy levels — making it surprisingly feature-rich for its size.
-It’s designed for those who want Garmin-quality tracking without the bulk or cost of a full watch.
+The Garmin Vivosmart 5 brings Garmin's trusted accuracy and wellness features into a slim band.
+It tracks sleep, stress, heart rate, SpO2, and "Body Battery" energy levels, making it surprisingly feature-rich for its size.
+It's designed for those who want Garmin-quality tracking without the bulk or cost of a full watch.

 Battery life is advertised at around 7 days, though this depends heavily on usage.
 With fewer notifications, low brightness, and no Pulse Ox tracking, that figure is achievable, but more frequent features can reduce it significantly.
 This variability is worth noting if you expect all sensors running 24/7.